In this post, I’m excited to share with you how to make this super fun DIY Grinch Pillow!!

-Then I taped it onto my back door when the sun was shining bright outside and traced with a pen.
+Then I taped it onto my back door when the sun was shining bright outside and traced the image onto the drop cloth with a pen.
 Ignore the cat…you’re lucky only one of them got in the picture haha.

 I took it off the window and over to the kitchen table and used my Stained Sharpie pen to color in the lines.

 Then I began hand stitching the sequins on inside the lines of the hat.
 I used red thread for the red sequins and white thread for the white sequins.
 I filled all the areas where there weren’t black lines.

 I felt like the Grinch when he is sewing his Santa outfit in the cartoon while I was stitching these on.
 Appropriate haha.